“By failing to prepare, you are preparing to fail.”

 A Break in the Action

-In many cases, we find that the initial attack pauses at this stage, after the network is compromised and user credentials have been harvested.
+In many cases, we find that the initial attack pauses at this stage after the network is compromised and user credentials have been harvested.
 At this point the initial threat actor may take the information they have about the network vulnerabilities they have identified and/or created and the user credentials or other stolen data, and sell these on the dark web or pass them on to a separate set of attackers to escalate the attack into the next phase.
 Transfer of information from one threat actor to another may take a few days, weeks, or even several months.
 While the transfer of information between attackers is in progress, time passes and the continued presence of the invader on the system usually remains unnoticed.
 To the network end user, things look and seem normal.

 Though the ransomware attack outwardly seems sudden, in reality, the network may have been compromised by the attacker or multiple attackers for months.
 Now the ultimate moment of monetization for the threat actors has arrived.
 By this time, access to the compromised network may have been passed from attacker to attacker, and the current threat actor may hold a significant amount of knowledge about the affected network – usernames and passwords, what sort of business is involved, where backups are located, and what sort of backup systems are in place, etc. This information is often leveraged in ransom negotiations after a successful attack and can drive up the ransom price.

 While many times the motivations of threat actors are purely financial in nature, they may also include political, corporate espionage, or military intelligence gains.
-There are times when data exfiltration may have already occurred well prior to the deployment of ransomware, or when the threat actor maintains an ongoing presence in the affected network and may come back to re-ransom the same organization.
+There are times when data exfiltration may have already occurred well prior to the deployment of ransomware, or when the threat actor maintains an ongoing presence in the affected network with malicious software and may come back to re-ransom the same organization.

 Your best next step: